PublicDataWorks/complaint-manager/README.md

 The pre-push hook will execute when you run `git push`.
 It will pull any remote changes, rebuild the app, and run all tests before pushing.

+## Set up google maps api key

+* Log into Google with the noipm infrastructure google account from 1Password.
+* Look up the api key for test environment at https://console.cloud.google.com/apis/credentials
+* Set  a local environment variable of REACT_APP_GOOGLE_API_KEY with the value of the test api key.

 ### Set up local configuration for AWS S3